ccht-ncsu/Spatial-Temporal-Controls/Example_Florence/README.md

 ## Overview

-The objective of this example is to demonstrate how to run **SWAN+ADCIRC simulations** using the EC95 mesh for Hurricane Florence (2018) to explore **different spatial and temporal modeling configurations**.
+The objective of this example is to demonstrate how to run **ADCIRC+SWAN simulations** using the EC95 mesh for Hurricane Florence (2018) to explore **different spatial and temporal modeling configurations**.

 This example illustrates how the same model setup can be adapted to run: